devplacca/Youtube-Capture/README.md

 # Youtube Capture&nbsp;![](./assets/logo/32.png)

 ## Overview
-Youtube Capture is a Chrome extension that enables you to ake snapshots and download thumbnails of Youtube videos.
+Youtube Capture is a Chrome extension that enables you to take snapshots and download thumbnails of Youtube videos.

 ## Features